smoowe2125/backtick/README.md

 # backtick
 backtick-lang is a programming language made by smoowe2125 in Java.
 For now it can perform only the simplest tasks: printing, assigning input to variables, but it still doesnt really care about datatypes, which means you can assign text to integers and all that.
 It is still in development stage.

+# DISCONTINUED
+I have abandoned this project after a long time of thinking about it.
+I have better things to do than writing a programming language that won't do anything special.
+HOWEVER, I might come back in the future.
+In the far away future, when I learn how to properly write a programming language.
+By then I will probably throw all my current code in the trash and rewrite everything from scratch because this code is shitty.
+I am sorry to no one, no one, and no one, because no one cares about it.